 According to MPI, their purpose is "to weigh the benefits of the proposed RTT against the welfare cost to animals in considering applications, stipulate appropriate conditions, monitors compliance with approvals and monitor animal management practices and facilities."

 We have a slightly different view.
 We think animal ethics committees are carefully selected groups of people, who (mostly) have a shared belief that animal-based research and testing has translational value to humans.
-The committees often include researchers who have or currently are conducting animal experiments and therefore have an invested interest in the industry.
+The committees often include researchers who have or currently are conducting animal experiments and therefore have a vested interest in the industry.
 They don't have access to enough information on non-animal based research, testing and teaching methods that should be used and therefore are not well enough equipped to be making decisions that affect hundreds of thousands of animals in NZ, each year.
 The applications made to each committee aren't made public, so we aren't able to provide suggestions for replacement methods before projects are given the go-ahead.

 Who is NAEAC?